Logius-standaarden/BOMOS-Verdieping/ch01_Strategie_EN.md

 # Strategy
  This section looks in more detail at subjects related to strategic subjects from the Management and Development Model.

-## The development and management organisation (Activity Governance)
+## The Development and Management Organisation (Activity Governance)
 This activity includes laying down policy on your own administrative organisation (such as the legal form); the bylaws (charter) and forming alliances with other organisations.
 The regulation of the decision-making process is crucial.

 ### Organisation structure